 6 Pet Safety Tips That Will Change The Way You Celebrate July 4th

-Americans have been celebrating on July 4th since the Declaration of Independence was signed in 1776.
-To humans the flash of light and roaring sounds of fireworks represents festivity and merriment.
+Americans have been celebrating on July 4th since the Declaration of Independence was signed 1776.
+To humans, the flashes of light and roaring sounds of fireworks represent festivity and merriment.
 In contrast, dogs don’t understand the thunderous blasts and flaring lights of fireworks, so it makes them panicked and anxious.
-Above all, it represents danger and quite possibly even the end of their world.
+Above all, it represents danger, lack of pet safety, and quite possibly even the end of their world.

 It gets worse…

-Many dogs have clawed through screen doors, broken chains, climbed fences, and even jumped through glass doors seriously injuring themselves in the process trying to escape the ‘attack’.
-Many pups will get lost, or end up in shelters, therefore it is up to responsible pet guardians to ensure their pet’s safety during this holiday.
+Many dogs have seriously injured themselves clawing through screen doors, breaking chains, climbing fences, and even jumping through glass doors trying to escape the ‘attack’.
+As a result, quite a few pups will get lost or end up in shelters.
+It is up to responsible pet guardians to ensure pet safety during this holiday.

 You might be wondering…

 How Can I Keep My Pet Safe And Comfortable On July 4th?